nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Unmarking specific field in person: `unmark`

-Unmarks a specific field of a person in the address book, accessed by View method.<br>
+Unmarks a specific field of a person in the address book.
+Can only be used in View Mode.<br>
 It requires one field:
 - h/: To be followed by INDEX of homework to be unmarked
 - a/: To be followed by INDEX of attendance to be unmarked